Biology 003 - Introduction to Biology » Summer 2020 » Exam 1

 C. Skin is a vital component of multiple organ systems.

-D. Skin consists of a single cell type.
+D. Skin consists of multiple cell types functioning as a single integrated unit.

 Question #38